iamnortey/ninolex-gh/CONTRIBUTING.md

 - Ideas for new features or exports

 Please include specific examples (grapheme, expected pronunciation, and any references) when reporting pronunciation issues.

+---

+## Code of conduct

+Be respectful and constructive.
+We welcome contributors of all backgrounds and experience levels.